alt-dima/tofugu/README.md

 # Infrastructure layers configuration orchestrator for OpenTofu or Terraform
 Manage your infrastructure across multiple environments (development, staging, and production) and multiple layers (like multiple servers, networks, storage, databases) efficiently!

 Avoid duplicating Terraform code (directory for each environment) by reusing it across multiple environments with dedicated JSON configuration files.

 - Environment/layer configuration stored outside the Terrafom/OpenTofu code
 - Terrafom/OpenTofu code, called **tofi**, should be generic enough to handle provided configuration to deploy same resources with different configurations
-- `tfvars` and `variables` are automatically generated in the temporary folder with selected terraform code = resulting in full set of the Terraform code and configuration variables
+- `tfvars` and `variables` are automatically generated in the temporary folder with selected terraform code (**tofi**) = resulting in full set of the Terraform code and configuration variables
 - After temporary folder is ready it executes `terraform` or `tofu` with specified parameters
 - Maintainins separate state files for each environment/layer = automaticaly/dynamic provides configuration for remote state managment (different path on the storage regarding configured layers/dimensions).
 So the deployed set (configuration+terraform) stored in different `tfstate` files in remote storage (S3, GCS)
-- No need to manually create any `tfvars` or `variables` files/directives -> [empty variables.tf](examples/tofies/demo-org/vpc/variables.tf)

 ## Usage